zancas/OTF-Magic-Folder-proposal/objectives.rst

 To detect local filesystem changes on Windows there are at least two APIs provided by Windows — `ReadDirectoryChangesW` ¹ and `NTFS change journals` ².

+We prefer/know about/are familiar with API X, so we'll use it.

 To detect local filesystem changes on Linux there is an API named `inotify` ³.
 We already use it for the filesystem monitoring in the current version of Tahoe-LAFS.
 This design is to make it scalable and reliable.